tchbnl/telcheck/README.md

 The current version is **v0.8**.
 It was last updated on **07/28/2022**.
 You can check the downloaded version with `-v` or `--version`.

-## minicheck
-minicheck is a compressed version of telcheck that can be run directly from the shell.
-Just copy and paste the code into the active shell session and run `telcheck` like normal.
-It's the exact same code without the extra spaces and comments.
-As always, make sure you read and understand the code you run from strangers on the Internet.

 I offer no warranty for this software and what it might do etc. You are responsible for the reputation of your mail server and what runs on it.